-Modernization of the Copyright Office's aging information technology systems and applications continues to be a top priority, and as the Office enters the second year of its fiveyear modernization plan, there are a number of accomplishments to report.
+Modernization of the Copyright Office's aging information technology systems and applications continues to be a top priority.
+The Office has a number of accomplishments to report as we are in the second year of our five-year modernization plan.
 OCIO is working alongside the Office on software development activities, which are progressing across multiple programmatic areas-including registration, recordation, statutory licensing, and access to public records.
-This calendar year, we are collaborating on several components of the new Enterprise Copyright System (ECS) which will allow us to gather public feedback in a number of ways.
-The first effort will involve the new recordation system, a system which is currently paper-based.
-This recordation pilot will be initially available to small number of public users, and will allow those users to record a document using the new recordation module in development for the ECS.
-We had targeted a launch in spring 2020, and are pleased to report that we are expecting to launch this pilot possibly as soon as late March.
-The user feedback from this pilot will be incorporated into iterative improvements as part of future releases.
-In addition to the recordation pilot, there are plans to release, for public feedback, a limited prototype for at least one type of copyright registration submission.
-Also expected to be delivered is the release of a new Copyright Public Records Proof of Concept by the end of calendar 2020.
+This calendar year, we are collaborating on several components of the new Enterprise Copyright System (ECS), including the gathering of public feedback.
+The first effort involves the public launch of a limited pilot program for our new recordation system, which will eventually replace our current paper-based system.
+We are pleased to report that we launched the public pilot on April 27, which was on target for our plans to launch in spring 2020.
+This pilot is initially available to a limited number of public users who will be able to record a document related to copyright ownership that falls under section 205 of title 17.
+We will incorporate the user feedback from this pilot into iterative improvements as part of future releases as this project is now in the phase of continuous development where additional functionalities and additional waves of users will be added.

+In addition to the recordation pilot, we plan to release a limited prototype for at least one type of copyright registration application, from which we will gather public feedback.
+Work also continues on the release of a new Copyright Public Records Proof of Concept, an endeavor that will eventually replace the existing Copyright Office Online Public Catalog.
+Both of these endeavors are expected to be released by the end of calendar 2020.